anthonybarone0211/project_1/README.md

 Calculated our simulated returns by multipling our initial investment by simulated returns

 using the upper and lower confidence intervals found that a $10,000 invesment will be worth anywhere between $21577.29 and $83136.68 after three years.

+## UI

+Utilized interact to create a dashboard for the user to swap out stocks in our portfolio

+create a function to define the stock we want removed from the ARK dataframe and one we want added from the competitors list

+we keep the weights of stock they are removing in replace for the stock they are swapping in by setting the swap_weights equal to the original from the ARK_weight

+than we replot the baseline results using the new portfolio.

+add the swaps to the dataframes.

+Same steps are duplicated for the monte carlo -

+This allows our users to visualize which stocks will perform best